passiv/snaptrade-cli/README.md

 ---

 Once the credentials are set, call `snaptrade connect` to connect a new account.
-This will register a new SnapTrade user and open the connection portal in your default browser.
+This will register a new SnapTrade user and open the Connection Portal in your default browser.
 Pick a broker of your choice to finish the connection process.
 If you don't have/want to use a live account, you can register an Alpaca paper account with just an email and choose Alpaca Paper in the Connection Portal.

 > [!NOTE]
 > A free key only has access to a limited set of brokers and cannot execute live trades at the moment.